forestdb/forestdb.org/models/dickson-speaker-cost.md

 }
 ~~~~

-Here, we can see the pragmatic listener is updating their beliefs from object prior and the cost parameter prior based on the utterance and the speaker's behavior.
+Here, we can see the pragmatic listener is updating their beliefs from the object prior and the cost parameter prior based on the utterance and the speaker's behavior.
 Jointly reasoning about the world state and another parameter appeared in a few other models throughout the course (namely the pragmatic listener reasoned about scope in the Quantifier Scope Ambiguity model, about theta in the vagueness model, and about phi in the politeness model), but none of the pragmatic listeners reasoned about the cost function as seen in the current model.

 Now putting it all together, we present the full model.